StrongKey/fido2/docs/Installation_Guide_Windows.md

 ## Removal

-To uninstall StrongKey FIDO2 Server, run the following command from the folder where the distribution was extracted:
+To uninstall SKFS, run the following command from the folder where the distribution was extracted:

     ```sh
     sudo ./cleanup.sh